 The FSVO issues certificates of ownership to cover holidays or short stays in the EU with pets of protected species.
 The animal's owner (or a person authorised by the owner) must have the certificate stamped by the customs authority in Switzerland and in the destination country every time a border is crossed with the animal.
 The animal's return to Switzerland is covered by the certificate of ownership.

-The application form (see "More information") for a certificate of ownership must be completed in full, signed and sent by post to the FSVO.
+The application form for the certificate of ownership (see "More information") must be completed in full, signed and scanned and can be sent by e-mail to firstname.lastname@example.org.
 Once issued (the fee is CHF 50), the the certificate of ownership is not valid until it has been signed by the animal's owner.
 The certificate is valid for three years and can be extended after this period has elapsed.

 When the owner and animal travel with this certificate of ownership to an EU country for the first time, the EU requires a comparable European certificate of ownership.
 This is issued by the CITES authority in the first country of destination.
 The European certificate of ownership must be ordered in good time before the animal leaves Switzerland.